nekita473/Edge_detection_and_Image_Classification/README.md

 # Solving task of Edge detection and Image Classification in the field of self-driving cars.
+Raw variant.
+One day a self-driving car was driving and suddenly it started to rain.
+The main camera has lost image clarity, except random square area.
+We need to find out, either a man or a car is in this square area.
+It is guaranteed that there is a car or a man there.
+Classes are balanced.
+For train dataset we have images, positions of square areas with their size and labels, but on test dataset we have only images.
+Finally, model scored using cross-validation since test samples are not labeled.